tonghuikang/aimo3-modal/README.md

 ```

 You will need to save the url to `env.json`.
-It looks something like
+It should look something like

 ```
 {